welchbj/int3/README.md

 ## License

 `int3` is intended for educational purposes and events such as CTFs only.
-It should never be used to target machines and/or networks without explicit prior consent.
-This code is released under the [MIT license](https://opensource.org/licenses/MIT), as per the [`LICENSE.txt`](./LICENSE.txt) file.
+It should never be used to target machines and/or networks without explicit prior consent. `int3`'s unique code is released under the [MIT license](https://opensource.org/licenses/MIT), as per the [`LICENSE.txt`](./LICENSE.txt) file.

 ## References

+### Vendored Projects

+Some code and data from other open source projects is [vendored](https://stackoverflow.com/questions/26217488/what-is-vendoring) within the `int3` repository.
+This includes:

+* Syscall number tables from the [`syscall-tables`](https://github.com/hrw/syscalls-table) project.

+### Knowledge References

 Many helpful resources were used in the development of this tool, including: